rand00/getmed/README.md

   * Automated handling of already defined devices.
   * A safe way to transfer files - no overwriting - no deletion of un-transferred files.
-  * A practical way to sort media-files into seperate destination-dirs.
+  * A practical way to sort different types of media-files into seperate destination-dirs.

 #### The other reasons
 * Testing new functional design-patterns in OCaml.